review

 Maisy Stella as young Elliott, with Maria Dizza as Elliott’s mum.
 Credit: Warner Bros

 My Old Ass is a tender and gentle story in the vein of Lady Bird and Boyhood but with the added perspective of a version of yourself that is approaching middle age.
-Plaza is not in the film for many scenes but she makes a huge impact when she does, especially her emotionally affecting moment towards the end.
+Plaza is not in the film for many scenes but she makes a huge impact when she is, especially her emotionally affecting moment towards the end.

 What older Elliott learns from younger Elliott is just as valuable.
 It’s a proper exchange and it’s achingly beautiful.